About Me

 • The Data4Action Research Project examining the dynamics of COVID-19 in a university community

-• Resource utilisation strategies for measles surveillance and detection in the DRC
+• Resource utilisation strategies for measles surveillance and detection in the Democratic Republic of Congo

 • The effects of population-level thresholds for the detection and response to outbreaks